 History and Architecture

-The Vijayanagar Emperors gifted this neighbourhood to Kempe Gowda I, who was the founder of Bangalore.
+The Vijayanagar Emperors gifted this neighbourhood to Kempe Gowda I, who was the founder of Bengaluru.
 The lake was formed by Kempe Gowda II, the successor of Kempe Gowda I. In 1807 Ulsoor had its first military station set up by the British.
 History says that the lake was originally covered with forest.
 Kempe Gowda, one day while coming from Yelahankar, felt very tired and fell asleep under the tree where Mandava Rishi had worshipped God Somesvara.
 God Somesvara came to his dreams and gave him information of a hidden treasure.
 After getting the treasure, Kempe Gowda built a pagoda using Dravidian architectural style and dedicated it to God Somesvara.

 Sri Guru Singh Sabha Gurudwara, on the edge of the Ulsoor Lake, enhances the beauty of the landscape.
-This sprawling white Gurudwara, splendidly built by A. G. Russel in 1943 and inaugurated in 1945, is the biggest Gurudwara in Bangalore.
+This sprawling white Gurudwara, splendidly built by A. G. Russel in 1943 and inaugurated in 1945, is the biggest Gurudwara in Bengaluru.
 Sikhs gather here in large numbers during Wednesdays and Sundays.
 The "Langer Sewa" or free meals offered to the devotees is quite popular, and people come here in hundreds on Sundays to enjoy the Langer meals.

 Rainwater and city drainage are the primary sources of water inflow to the lake, while water outflow is through a nala or drain.
 The surface area of the lake is around 126 acres and its average depth is 19 ft.
 The lake has several islands.